batteryshark/vxlauncher/README.md

 # vxlauncher
-A Launcher for the "vxapp" format.
+A Launcher for the "vxapp" format - uses the native "libsmoothie" library.